aokerholm/smartthings-google-nest-sdm/README.md

 **Q**: Do I really have to pay $5 to use the API?

 **A**: Yup.

-**Q**: Isn't there already a Nest plugin for Homebridge that does more stuff than this?

-**A**: Yup.

-Q: So why this plugin?

-A: Well, the "official" Homebridge Nest plugin(s) use undocumented APIs.
-That is, the authors reverse engineered the APIs the Nest app itself uses.
-Don't get me wrong, I have no problem with that.
-But the SDM API is a documented API for precisely this use case.
-The more important reason for making this plugin is the same as the reason for climbing a mountain, because you can.

 Q: I just added a Nest device to my account, but it's not showing up in Home.
 Why?